-Opening

 Leader

 Lord God, you give us the gift of fire as a symbol of your guiding presence.
 We will follow our pillar of fire, the Easter candle, in procession when we begin our Easter Vigil celebration.
 Give us the purity of heart that will allow us to see you dying and rising in that fire as we die to our own sin and rise to new life with you this Easter.